rochus-keller/Oberon/README.md

 Here is a binary version of the old OberonViewer for Linux x86: http://software.rochus-keller.ch/OberonViewer_linux_x86.tar.gz
 It requires a preinstalled Qt version >= 5.4.

+[^1]: the Rosetta emulator seems to not start the app from the original directory, so the file open dialog first points to an unknown place; also the %APPDIR% build path variable doesn't work because the emulated app runs in a write-protected place; use %PRODIR% or absolute paths instead; finally if you try to run an Oberon+ app accessing a dylib by FFI the system blocks this access; this can be circumvented by selecting the dylib (e.g. libSDL2.dylib) in the Finder and execute "Open with + Terminal" from the context menu; the OS then asks for permission to do so and if you accept it can later also be accessed from your Oberon+ app.

 ### Build Steps